-Everybody needs at least 30 minutes of actual exercise every day to stay healthy.
+In addition to exercising a little during your breaks during the day, you need at least 30 minutes of actual exercise every day to stay healthy.

 Some people work out in gyms.
 Some people ride exercise bikes in their living rooms.
 Some people run or jog or swim or walk.
 I’m lucky enough to live in a rural town with a lovely bush reserve where I can take the dogs for a walk every morning, before work.
 Some people get just as much enjoyment out of walking through city streets.
 For some people, just 10 minutes of walking or other exercise will release their endorphins and make them unaccountably happier than they were.
 Others need to exercise for 30 minutes before the endorphins kick in and their mood lifts.

 Having this 30-minute walk, run, jog or workout in your daily routine makes you happy, healthy and wise.